CharlesCreativeContent/aws-selenium-ide/README.md

 ## Cons
 - Dynamic apps - Tests can be broken often if application is consistently updated or elements are dynamically rendered
-- Not in Backend -
+- Not in Backend - Doesn't have access to backend API's when not integrated into your environment
-- Manual Save
+- Manual Save - Progress can be lost if the browser is closed without saving

 ## Command Line Interface